lwjohnst86/analyzing-cohorts-course/chapter1.md

 xp: 100
 ```

 Like the majority of data analyses, a large part of the work involves wrangling the data into the appropriate form to then analyze it.
-For exploration, particularly of cohort datasets with multiple time points, it's useful see how multiple variables change over time using simple summary statistics.
+For exploration, particularly of cohort datasets with multiple time points, it's useful to see how multiple variables change over time using simple summary statistics.

-In this case, since we not only have a time column (`period`), but also multiple variables to summarize, we'll need to convert the data into a very long format.
+In this case, since we not only have a time column, but also multiple variables to summarize, we'll need to convert the data into a very long format.

-This exercise makes heavy use of tidyverse-style wrangling, so we expect familiarity with the tidyverse.

 `@pre_exercise_code`
 ```{r}